ayyoung994/dpp4-qsar-docking/04_Molecular_Docking/receptor/README.md

 The co-crystallized ligand, crystallographic water molecules, and non-essential heteroatoms were removed.
 This receptor file was used as the main receptor input for docking preparation.

-### 5. `DPP4_2RGU_docking_grid_information.txt`

-This file contains the docking grid information calculated from the co-crystallized ligand 356 in 2RGU.

-The docking grid was centered on the reference ligand to cover the DPP-4 inhibitor-binding pocket.

 ## Docking grid center